 H1 visa holders can buy a house or any other real estate property in the USA.
-H1 visa holders can also invest money in stocks, mutual funds, bonds, etc. H1 visa holders can not be self-employed, freelancers, nor do contract-type of work in free time.
+H1 visa holders can also invest money in stocks, mutual funds, bonds, etc. H1 visa holders cannot be self-employed, freelancers, or do contract-type of work in their free time.

 We are sorry that this post was not useful for you!

 Let us improve this post!